 Utilizing its proprietary Unwanted Voice Traffic (UVT) engine, Mutare offers a free voice traffic assessment (VTA) as well as a paid proof of concept trial to any organization wanting to better understand the make-up of its voice traffic, including what proportion of that traffic is actually unwanted spam and the level of savings that could be realized if those unwanted calls were eliminated.

 According to Mutare’s Chief Technology Officer, Roger Northrop, most company voice networks are experiencing an average of 25% unwanted call activity, “Though we have seen it as high as 80%,” he says.
 Of the healthcare organizations analyzed, Mutare’s VTA projected annual costs in lost productivity ranging from $77,000 to well over $2,000,000 depending on the size of the organization.
 “Add to that the potential damages when callers with criminal intent successfully sabotage voice channels or extract protected information from vulnerable employee targets, and the additional loss could be catastrophic,” he says.

 For healthcare, the threat of such intrusions is particularly concerning.

 “I cannot imagine a more challenging year for our healthcare systems than 2020,” says Chuck French, Mutare’s Chief Growth Officer.
 “We are eternally grateful to the providers who are continuing to deal with the unprecedented stress of COVID-19 patient care.
 It’s truly unconscionable that, at the same time, voice scam and robocall activity directed at hospitals is on the rise, further stressing resources and threatening staff and patient safety alike.”

-For more information about Mutare’s Voice Spam Filter and to register for a Voice Traffic Analysis, contact a Mutare representative or visit https://www.mutare.com/voice-spam-filter/
+For more information about Mutare’s Voice Traffic Filter and to register for a Voice Traffic Assessment, contact a Mutare representative or visit https://www.mutare.com/voice-traffic-filter/

 Terms & Definitions